Japanese Market Declines () | aktiencheck.de

 dpa-AFX

-TOKYO (dpa-AFX) - The Japanese stock market is declining on Tuesday, with the weak cues overnight from Wall Street and a stronger safe-haven yen denting investor sentiment.
+TOKYO (dpa-AFX) - The Japanese stock market is declining on Thursday following the mixed cues overnight from Wall Street as well as on a stronger yen, and despite the release of better-than-expected core machinery orders data.

-In the oil space, Inpex is down almost 2 percent and JX Holdings is declining almost 1 percent on lower crude oil prices.
+In the oil space, Inpex is adding almost 1 percent, while JX Holdings is declining more than 1 percent as crude oil prices edged higher overnight.

-Among the other major gainers, Toho Zinc is rising almost 6 percent, Maruha Nichiro is higher by more than 4 percent and Tokyo Tatemono is advancing almost 4 percent.
+Among the other major gainers, Sumco Corp. is rising more than 8 percent, Nichirei Corp. is gaining almost 6 percent and DeNA Co. is rising more than 3 percent.

-On the flip side, Showa Shell Sekiyu, Dowa Holdings and Japan Steel Works are all losing more than 3 percent.
+On the flip side, Ebara Corp. is losing almost 9 percent, and Citizen Watch is lower by more than 4 percent.

-On the economic front, Japan will see preliminary December figures for its leading and coincident indexes.
+On the economic front, the Cabinet Office said that core machine orders in Japan were up 6.7 percent on month in December, coming in at 889.8 billion yen.
+That topped forecasts for an increase of 3.1 percent following the 5.1 percent contraction in November.

+The Bank of Japan said that the M2 money stock in Japan was up 4.1 percent on year in January, standing at 961.6 trillion yen.
+That exceeded forecasts for a gain of 4.0 percent, which would have been unchanged from the December reading.

+The M3 money stock was up an annual 3.5 percent to 1,285.9 trillion yen - in line with expectations and up from 3.4 percent in the previous month.

-In the currency market, the U.S. dollar traded in the upper 111 yen-range on Tuesday.
+In the currency market, the U.S. dollar traded in the lower 112 yen-range on Thursday.

-On Wall Street, stocks closed modestly lower Monday.
-News that a federal judge halted Trump's executive order on immigration added to the recent uncertainty about the travel ban.
-Trading activity was somewhat subdued, however, with a lack of major U.S. economic data keeping some traders on the sidelines.
+On Wall Street, stocks showed a lack of direction and eventually closed mixed on Wednesday as traders seemed reluctant to make significant amid another relatively quiet day on the U.S. economic front.
+Ongoing political uncertainty in both Europe and the U.S. may also have kept some traders on the sidelines.

-The major European markets also moved to the downside on Monday.
-While the U.K.'s FTSE 100 Index edged down by 0.2 percent, the French CAC 40 Index and the German DAX Index slumped by 1 percent and 1.2 percent, respectively.
+The major European markets also ended mixed on Wednesday.
+While the German DAX Index edged down by 0.1 percent, the U.K.'s FTSE 100 Index closed just above the unchanged line and the French CAC 40 Index rose by 0.3 percent.

-Crude oil futures were lower Monday, trimming last week's gains while holding in a stubborn trading range.
-Crude for March delivery slid $0.82 or 1.5 percent to close at $53.01 a barrel on the New York Mercantile Exchange.
+Crude oil futures were flat Wednesday despite government data confirming a gargantuan build in U.S. oil inventories last week.
+WTI crude for March delivery edged up $0.17 or 0.3 percent to close at $52.34 a barrel on the New York Mercantile Exchange.

 Copyright RTT News/dpa-AFX